alexriviello/ParseInstagram/README.md

 ## Notes

 I attemped to get a drawer working for the logout button but had to scrap the work after I couldn't figure it out.
-Maybe next week...
+Still working on it...

 ## Open-source libraries used